tetra-concepts-llc/spark-training-vm/README.md

 7. if you see it return "40419", then you are ready to roll!
 8. if you really want to impress us, figure out who is the person that sent the most emails that had the term "fbi" in the body of the email...

+## Data
+We have a small dataset of 4 executives from Enron:

+1. Kenneth Lay
+2. Jeffrey Skilling
+3. Greg Whalley
+4. Vincent Kaminski

 ## Thanks to
 Markus Dale for providing some sweet tools to work with the corpus and advice on setting up the envrionment! (https://github.com/medale/spark-mail)